TUM-DSE/doctor-cluster-config/docs/tum/README.md

 # Networking

-Our chair currently has two networks:
+Our chair currently has three networks:

 - `il01_16` for the machines:
   - order 10Gbit/s SFP+ connectors for fiber!